lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 arr.forEach(n => console.log(n))
 ```

-### The modern code style, `"use strict"`
+### The Modern Code Style, `"use strict"`

 #### Why `"use strict"`?

 For a long time, JavaScript evolved without compatibility issues.
+New features
-New features were added to the language while old
-functionality didn’t change.
+were added to the language while old functionality didn’t change.

 That had the benefit of never breaking existing code.
-But the downside was that many early design defects got stuck in
+But the downside was that
-the language forever.
+many early design defects got stuck in the language forever.

-For example, you can assign a value to a variable that has not been declared, that will create a global variable
+For example, you can assign a value to a variable that has not been declared,
-implicitly.
-But if there is already a global variable with the same name that used by other part of the code, it will be
+that will create a global variable implicitly.
+But if there is already a global
+variable with the same name that used by other part of the code, it will be
 overwritten without any warning or error:

 _src/counter.js_